 Leica TL2 versus Leica Q Typ 116

 The Leica TL2 and the Leica Q (Typ 116) are two digital cameras that were announced, respectively, in July 2017 and June 2015.
 The TL2 is a mirrorless interchangeable lens camera, while the Q Typ 116 is a fixed lens compact.
-The cameras are based on an APS-C (TL2) and a full frame sensor.
+The cameras are based on an APS-C (TL2) and a full frame (Q Typ 116) sensor.
 The TL2 has a resolution of 24.1 megapixel, whereas the Q Typ 116 provides 24 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Leica TL2 and the Leica Q Typ 116 are illustrated in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the TL2 – represents the basis or 100 percent across all the size and weight measures).